ozsoyler/postgres-wal-sizer/README.md

 # postgres-wal-sizer
-To manage postgres wal files with a basic bash script
+It designed to manage postgres wal files with a simple interactive bash script